Back to all posts

 "Hi yaar, kal ke liye appointment available hai kya?
 Morning mein chahiye bhai, around 11 baje.
 Can you check?"

 The pure-Hindi-or-pure-English approach fails on this.
 Translation layers fail catastrophically.
 Models trained natively on conversational Indian data — including code-switching — handle it fine.
 AIVA's response: reply in code-switched Hinglish that matches the customer's register.
-Not because we instruct it to, but because that's what the training data looks like.

 What we'd tell another founder